-- Medicaid expansion is working to help more people. - There has been improvement of the certification system as well as the criteria for certification. - There is long-term leadership at the state level. - The administrative restructuring process that began in 2013 has helped the agency. - On the ground level, providers are ensuring that every person is receiving treatment because SAPTA is functioning as a safety net for services not covered by Medicaid.
+- Medicaid expansion is working to help more people. - There has been improvement of the certification system as well as the criteria for certification. - There is long-term leadership at the state level. - The administrative restructuring process that began in 2013 has helped the agency. - On the ground level, providers are ensuring that every person is receiving treatment because SAPTA is functioning as a safety net for Medicaid denied claims.